 There's plenty to do in terms of checking out newly developed waterfront locations and boardwalks, as well as scoping out the local parks.
 The city of Carteret, New Jersey is an appealing neighborhood to raise a family or enjoy retirement years.
 Residents can enjoy beach activities, and if they're really looking to get away, they can take a 1-hour trip to New York City.
 For those looking to move into a middle-class New Jersey town with diversity and lots of activities, Carteret could be the next new town to call home.

-Planning to buy or sell a home in Carteret?
-Let our local Carteret real estate team guide you through the sale of your current Carteret home or purchase your next Carteret property.
-As Carteret real estate agents and experts, we're well-versed in the unique market dynamics of Carteret real estate.
-We're ready to work with you today!
+Planning to buy a home in Carteret?
+Let our New Jersey real estate team guide you through the sale of your current residence or the purchase of your new Carteret house.
+As local real estate agents, we have up-to-date information on the unique dynamics of the real estate market in Carteret.

 Contact The Dekanski Home Selling Team to learn more about representation for buyers and sellers.
-Preparing to sell your Carteret home?
-View our comparative market analysis page to receive a free Carteret home value estimate analysis within moments.
+Preparing to sell your Carteret property?
+View our comparative market analysis page to receive a free Carteret home value estimate within moments.